solitontech/software-practices-metrics-tool/server/README.md

     ```

 3. Ensure entering unique squad name to avoid confusion.
 And enter the details
-of developers and reviewers as array of key value pairs specified in the below
+of developers and reviewers as key value pairs specified in the below
 format.
    - `developer_uuid (or) reviewer_uuid : developer_name (or) reviewer_name`